GuilhermeCMSiqueira/PortfolioProjectAngular/README.md

 # ProjetoPortfolio

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.2.
+- This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.2.
+- The portfolio was a project carried out with the aim of studying and which represents a little of my trajectory so far in the world of software development.

 ## Development server